Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Implementation

 \subsection{Explainability Component}

-The output of the above described node serves as an external source in our implementation of the RAG approach.
-This development is based on the use and extension of localGPT \footnote{https://github.com/PromtEngineer/localGPT}, an open-source question-answering system designed to interact with documents conversationally while safeguarding the privacy of the underlying information.
+The output of the previously described node serves as an external source in the implementation of the RAG approach.
+This development is based on the use and extension of localGPT \footnote{https://github.com/PromtEngineer/localGPT}, an open-source question-answering system designed to interact conversationally with documents while safeguarding the privacy of the underlying information.
 Running locally, it ensures data privacy and secure interactions with the interpreted and recorded data, facilitating the generation of natural language explanations.
 Its functionality involves loading a set of selected documents, breaking them into smaller chunks, augmenting search capabilities with LangChain tools, and generating local embeddings.
 The outcomes are stored in a local vector database using Chroma vector storage.
 Once this information is saved, and given a user input, relevant splits are retrieved from storage via a similarity search, which finds the appropriate piece of information from the documents.
 The retrieved data is used by the selected LLM when producing an answer.
 Figure \ref{fig:RAG_architecture} depicts the main components in the RAG architecture used.

 Therefore, this implementation combines the strengths of robotics frameworks, blockchain technology, and natural language processing to provide a comprehensive solution for real-time recording, secure storage, and user-friendly interpretation of robotic system data.
-It addresses challenges related to performance, storage costs, and user comprehension, making it an effective approach when understanding the behavior of autonomous robots.
+It addresses challenges related to performance, storage costs, and user comprehension, making it an effective approach for understanding the behavior of autonomous robots.

-\subsection{Software and hardware artifacts}
+\subsection{Software and Hardware Artifacts}

-Our solution has been deployed in a Linux server running Ubuntu 22.04 as Operating System (OS).
-The server is equipped with 6-core 2.6 GHz CPU, 64 GB of memory, and a 4 GB GPU.
+Our solution has been deployed on a Linux server running Ubuntu 22.04 as the operating system.
+The server is equipped with a 6-core 2.6 GHz CPU, 64 GB of memory, and a 4 GB GPU.

 The chosen ROS 2 version is Humble.
 Details regarding the topics incorporated into the Rosbag file, along with their average rates, are provided in Table \ref{table:ROS2Topics}.
-These topics play a crucial role in ensuring the reproducibility of the navigation process, facilitating data analysis and debugging purposes.
+These topics play a crucial role in ensuring the reproducibility of the navigation process, facilitating data analysis and debugging.